1,000+ Opportunities

 Enterprise Zone Coordinator’s Contact List Main Street Matters – Elm Street Designations Main Street Matters – Main Street Designations Main Street Matters – Keystone Communities Designations Main Street Matters – Enterprise Zone Designations Main Street Matters – Expired Enterprise Zones Main Street Matters – Inactive Enterprise Zones Main Street Matters - Active Contract Loan Report Main Street Matters - Revolving Loan Fund Report Keystone Communities Request for Payment Form Local Share Account (LSA) – Monroe County PA State Small Business Credit Initiative (PA-SSBCI): Diverse Leaders Venture Program Unserved High-Speed Broadband Funding Program (UHSB) Entertainment Economic Enhancement Program (EEEP)

-Based on current listing details, eligibility includes: Local governments and nonprofits in Pennsylvania.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local governments and nonprofits in Pennsylvania.
+Confirm the full requirements in the official notice before applying.